Suvarna1srinivaS/Suvarna1srinivas/README.md

 ### Hi!
 This is suvarna 👋

 - 🌱 I’m currently pursuing Advanced PGP in Data Science and Machine Learning
-- 💬 Ask me about ant tech related stuff
+- 💬 Ask me about any tech related stuff
 - 📫 Reach me on suvarnasreeramulu77@gmail.com.